 - Discipline review: internal review to check that the discipline BIM Model complies and is aligned with the design defined for that sub-stage.
-This model could be stored in the Supplier's CDE. - Inter-disciplinary coordination review: internal review to check the coordination among all the disciplines involved in the design.
-The review is carried out by using the aggregated BIM Model containing all the disciplines' BIM models.
-This aggregated model could be stored in the Supplier's CDE. - Gate review: review between the Supplier and RB Rail AS and/or the National Implementing Bodies to check, by using the aggregated BIM Model containing all the disciplines' BIM models, that the complete design complies with the defined requirements.
-This aggregated model should be stored in the Supplier's CDE.
+This model will be stored in the Supplier's CDE. - Inter-disciplinary coordination review: internal review to check the coordination among all the disciplines involved in the design.
+The review is carried out by using the federated BIM Model containing all the disciplines' BIM models.
+This federated model will be stored in the Supplier's CDE.